 Exploring The Solar System

 Now that we’re all astronauts, we explore the solar system one planet at a time.
 Each day, we “fly” to the planet!
-We read about the planet and complete our tree map.
-Students then use that information to fill our their planet fact sheet.
+We read about the planet and complete our graphic organizer.
+Students then use that information to fill out their planet fact sheet.
 They also draw a picture of the planet.
 For this part, I use a NASA photograph of each planet so the students see what the planet looks like!

 After we visit all of the planets, we make a picture of our solar system!
 We discuss each planet (and the sun) and the students make their own planets and glue them on.
 As we are working on this project, we’re having conversations about the planets and space!
 A great informal assessment!